-Once you request a proportionality assessment, the court should then determine whether possession and/or eviction are a proportionate response to your breach of the mortgage terms.
+Once you request a proportionality assessment, the court should then determine whether possession and/ or eviction are a proportionate response to your breach of the mortgage terms.
+There are two legal bases on which to request a proportionality assessment.
+You can base your claim on one, the other, or both.
 It is here that the court should consider, among other things, the impact of possession and/or eviction on your human rights.